 Note: Performance Fees can be significant; it is important that Investment Companies do not overstate or understate their NAVs by, for example, recognising changes in the value of their assets, but not recognising the consequential impact of those changes on the quantum of the Performance Fee.

-Boards need to take into account the requirements of Section 21 of FRS 102 in determining whether the Investment Company should provide for any estimated Performance Fee liability at the balance sheet date.
+Boards need to take into account the requirements of Section 21 of FRS 102 in determining whether the Investment Company should provide for any Performance Fee liability at the balance sheet date.
 The Performance Fee will be the subject of a contractual obligation of the Investment Company, and its terms and conditions, including the calculation basis, will be precisely defined.
 In terms of FRS 102, the contractual establishment of the Performance Fee is considered to be the past event that gives rise to a present obligation that will probably require a transfer of economic benefits in settlement.
 Only the amount payable is uncertain and FRS 102 requires the amount recognised as a provision to be the best estimate of the expenditure required to settle the present obligation at the balance sheet date.

 Boards therefore need to consider the terms of the Performance Fee and compare them with the relevant performance of the Investment Company up to the balance sheet date.
 Where the relevant performance of the Investment Company has met the criteria of the Performance Fee, albeit that future circumstances may dictate that no Performance Fee is ultimately due, Boards need to determine the amount to be provided (using reasonable assumptions where necessary).
 For example, where an Investment Company is one year into a three-year Performance Fee contract, one way to determine the liability at the balance sheet date is to assume that the Investment Company's Investments perform in line with its benchmark over the following two years.
 Using that assumption, it is possible to calculate the Performance Fee to be recognised.
 At the end of the second year the process would be repeated except that the Board would then be looking at two years of actual performance.